Self-guided interactive pub trail in Leeuwarden with online app

 History & Heritage Museums

-Chatsworth and Peak District Tour from Manchester USD 82’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Self-Guided Pub Trail, Scavenger Hunt and City Walk in Hoorn USD 17’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.